Table of contents

 - Stronger bottom line

-Employee empowerment can instill greater trust in leadership, encourage employee motivation, lead to greater creativity, and improve employee retention ー all of which ultimately results in a better bottom line.
+Employee empowerment can instill greater trust in leadership, encourage employee motivation, lead to greater creativity, and improve employee retention — all of which ultimately result in a better bottom line.

 Motivated employees

-Empowering employees through greater autonomy has been directly linked to increased employee motivation.
-Employees who have more control over how, when, and where they do their job will work harder and find their work more engaging.
-Given the chance to show off what they can do, employees will put their best foot forward and feel more satisfied at the end of the day.
+Autonomy plays a major role in empowering employees.
+When employees have control over how, when, and where they do their work, they tend to work harder and find their tasks more engaging.
+Given the opportunity to showcase their abilities, employees will give their best effort and feel more satisfied at the end of the day.

 Greater trust in leadership

-This is not to say that empowering employees involves pushing work onto their team that managers don’t feel like doing themselves.
-Leaders who empower their employees act as coaches, push their employees to do their best work and support them along the way.
+Leaders who empower their employees act as coaches, push their employees to do their best work, and support them along the way.
 Empowered employees felt that their leaders would not take advantage of their hard work.
 Instead, they would recognize and celebrate their wins.

 Improved creativity